Nurech/uptime/README.md

     https://www.codejava.net/java-se/networking/use-httpurlconnection-to-download-file-from-an-http-url
 11. Use Jackson @JSON annotations to deserialize, https://www.jsonschema2pojo.org/
 12. Persist JSON data to db
-13.
-14. Read how long data is valid, fetch new data after refresh using Spring @Scheduled
+13. Read how long data is valid with @Scheduled fetch new data after refresh using Spring @Scheduled
-15. Add use hibernate repository-service-controller models frontend->backend->db
+14. Add use hibernate repository-service-controller models frontend->backend->db
-16. Scratch Vue3 frontend, switch back to Vue2 (node issues and Typescript...)
+15. Scratch Vue3 frontend, switch back to Vue2 (node issues and Typescript...)
-17. Add vuetify frontend to display data, some broilerplate included
+16. Add vuetify frontend to display data, some broilerplate included
-18. Add components, entity, dao and service logic for bookings
+17. Add components, entity, dao and service logic for bookings
-19. Add user_bookings table, show last 100 bookings in graph UI to encourage others to book
+18. Add user_bookings table, show last 10 bookings, check if they are in valid 15 price list
-20. To save last 15 API details add table flights_history where all API detailer are going to be retained
-21. delete make user booking "inactive" when not in last 15 price list check this on each API update
 ```

 ```
 Problems to understand here:
 1. API JSON gets pulled as string and needs to be desirialized
-2. New JSON needs to be constructed so data manipulation is made possible
+2. Setting up @Scheduled to keep data fresh
 3. Inserting deconstructred JSON data into db
 4. Setting up frontend and backend communication
-5. Selecting appropiate user UI for data interaction (Vuetify data tables)
+5. Selecting appropiate user UI for data interaction
 6. Use Security (data transfrer with apropiate DTO's) since were also taking user input (bookings)
 ```